8bitbubsy/ft2-clone/README.md

 # ft2-clone
 Fasttracker II clone for Windows/macOS/Linux

-Aims to be a **highly accurate** clone of the classic Fasttracker II MS-DOS software.
+Aims to be a **highly accurate** clone of the classic Fasttracker II software for MS-DOS.

 # Releases
 Windows/macOS binary releases can always be found at [16-bits.org](https://16-bits.org/ft2.php).